MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/application-properties.md

 If this option is set to **No**, then no users see this application on their My Apps portal and O365 launcher.

-Make sure that a homepage URL is included or else the application can't be launched from the application.
+Make sure that a homepage URL is included or else the application can't be launched from the My Apps portal.

 Regardless of whether assignment is required or not, only assigned users are able to see this application in the My Apps portal.
 If you want certain users to see the application in the My Apps portal, but everyone to be able to access it, assign the users in the **Users and Groups** tab, and set assignment required to **No**.